 5. Be Careful About Language, Organization, and Aesthetics of the Grant

 Given the reduction in research budgets and application success rates, it has become extremely important to craft an articulate and outstanding grant proposal to secure adequate funding and improve the odds of success.
 The grant application process has become extremely detail-oriented; writing a stellar proposal has become more important than ever.
-Your proposal should be well-written, immaculate, proof-read and nothing short of perfect.
+Your proposal should be well-written, immaculate, proofread, and nothing short of perfect.
 Organization and neatness have an impact on the reviewer.
-The application should be well-organized and giving the impression that the author has conducted a thorough review before submission.
+The application should be well-organized and give the impression that the author has conducted a thorough review before submission.

 The grant should also meet 5 NIH Review Criteria.
 This can be achieved by getting feedback early in the drafting process.
-The reviewer, preferably an experienced grant writer or an editor who specializes in health sciences, can point out stylistic, organizational, grammatical and formatting errors as well as highlight the gaps in the structure and flow of the content.
+The reviewer, preferably an experienced grant writer or an editor who specializes in health sciences, can point out stylistic, organizational, grammatical, and formatting errors as well as highlight the gaps in the structure and flow of the content.